nsonaniya2010/SubDomainizer/README.md

 -f            | --folder      | Root folder which contains files/folder.
 -san          | --subject_alt_name    |  Find Subject Alternative Names for all found subdomains, Options: 'all', 'same'.

+## SAN options description:
+* all - This option will find all domains and subdomains.
+* same - This will only find subdomains for specific subdomains.

 ## Examples

 * To list help about the tool: